Majid Afana (BSc Mechanical Engineering, 2010)

 Liyin Wang (MSc Human Resource Management, 2010)

-In the last past two years, I worked in a Human Resource Management Consulting Company in Beijing.
-From next month, I will work for China International Intellectech Corporate, which is the biggest HRM SOE in China, and focused on the Leadership Assessment and Training.
+In the past two years, I worked in a Human Resource Management Consulting Company in Beijing.
+From next month, I will work for China International Intellectech Corporate, which is the biggest HRM SOE in China, focused on Leadership Assessment and Training.
 Therefore, I would also like to promote some communication – focused on International Talent, Chinese State-owned company HR issues and so on – with my dear school.

 Sue Yian Quek (MSc Poverty Reduction & Development, 2010)